 We partnered with the Royal College of Art (RCA) to launch Wandsworth Art Season with a ‘takeover’ day filled with ways to explore your own creativity and think about how your work exists digitally / online, while Bounce Theatre closed the Season with a ‘takeover’ day that featured inspirational creative workshops with tasks to do at home, and helped us celebrate Black History Month.

 Throughout 2020 and 2021, we shone a light on local creatives and Wandsworth’s creative and cultural histories in our Spotlight series, in interviews and feature articles.

-If you are an extraordinary artist, designer, project, group or organisations, let us know and upload your profile HERE.
+If you are an extraordinary artist, designer, project, group or creative organisation, let us know and upload your profile HERE.

-Throughout 2021, Framed turned the borough’s streets into vibrant outdoor art galleries, with works by local artists displayed on lamppost banners and in shop windows.
-Livening up the high streets, and encouraging people discover the work of artists living in their neighbourhoods, Framed also provided a platform for artists to exhibit their work safely during the pandemic.
+Framed turned the borough’s streets into vibrant outdoor art galleries, with works by local artists (selected from the Wandsworth Art profiles) displayed on lamppost banners and in shop windows.
+Livening up the high streets, and encouraging people discover the work of artists living in their neighbourhoods, Framed also provided a new platform for local artists to exhibit their work safely during the on-going pandemic.

 Throughout 2021-202, hundreds of lamppost banner artworks – featuring contemporary painting, traditional portraiture, photography, conceptual art, digital drawing, sculpture and illustration – took over Balham, Furzedown, Tooting, Earlsfield, Southfields, Roehampton, Putney, Wandsworth Town, Battersea, Nine Elms and Clapham Junction – and some of them are still up!

 Details of the artworks and their locations can be found at wandsworthart.com/framed